Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Background

 We now turn to 3D surface codes.
-We initially define 3D surface codes in the Kitaev picture.
-We begin with a 3D lattice and place qubits on the faces of the lattice.
-We associate $X$ stabilizers with the cells of the lattice and $Z$ stabilizers with the edges of the lattice.
-That is, for each cell $c$ we have a stabilizer $S_{c}=\bigotimes_{f\in c}X(q_{f})$ and for each edge $e$ we have a stabilizer $S_{e}=\bigotimes_{f:e\in f}Z(q_{f})$.
+Initially, we define 3D surface codes in the Kitaev picture~\cite{Dennis2002Topological}, using the same conventions as the 2D surface code.
+We place qubits on the edges of a 3D lattice, we associate $X$ stabilizers with the vertices of the lattice and we associate $Z$ stabilizers with the faces of the lattice.
+We again interpret unsatisfied $X$ ($Z$) stabilizers as $e$ ($m$) quasiparticles.
+However, in contrast to 2D surface codes, in the 3D surface code $m$ quasiparticles are 1-D objects ($e$ quasiparticles are still 0-D).
+3D surface codes also have rough and smooth boundaries which are again defined by quasiparticle condensation.
+As in the 2D case, $e$ ($m$) quasiparticles can condense on rough (smooth) boundaries. $\overline{Z}$ operators in 3D surface codes are strings of $Z$ operators which terminate at different rough boundaries. $\overline{X}$ operators are membranes of $X$ operators with a boundary which spans contiguous smooth boundaries.
+In this article we only consider 3D surface codes with six boundaries (two rough boundaries and four smooth boundaries) where the rough boundaries are on opposite sides of the lattice.

-Like 2D surface codes, 3D surface codes have two types of boundaries: $z$-boundaries and $x$-boundaries.
-In the bulk of the 3D lattice, each qubit is a member of two $X$ stabilizers and three or more $Z$ stabilizers (depending on the structure of the lattice).
-Every qubit on the $x$-boundaries is a member of a single $X$ stabilizer.
-Every qubit on the $z$-boundaries is a member of fewer $Z$ stabilizers than the qubits in the bulk.
-This defines the $x$ and $z$-boundaries.
-Like their 2D counterparts, $\overline{Z}$ operators in 3D surface codes are strings of $Z$ operators which terminate at different $x$-boundaries.
-In 3D surface codes, $\overline{X}$ operators are membranes of $X$ operators with a boundary which spans contiguous $z$-boundaries.
-In this paper we only consider 3D surface codes with six boundaries (two $x$-boundaries and four $z$-boundaries) where the $z$-boundaries are on opposite sides of the lattice.
+So far we have only discussed the primal lattice picture of 3D surface codes.
+We can also analyse 3D surface codes in the dual lattice picture.
+Given a 3D lattice, we can construct its dual using a simple procedure.
+First, we create vertices at the centre of the cells of the original lattice.
+Next, we join these new vertices with edges if their corresponding cells in the original lattice shared a face.
+Finally, we delete the original (primal) lattice.
+This transformation maps vertices to cells, edges to faces, faces to edges and cells to vertices.
+Therefore, in the dual lattice picture of 3D surface codes, qubits are placed on the faces, $X$ stabilizers are associated with cells and $Z$ stabilizers are associated with edges.
+In the remainder of this article, we will use both the primal lattice picture and the dual lattice picture to analyse 3D surface codes.